How Much Tax Do You Pay on KES 150,000 in Kenya

 The process starts with obtaining a KRA PIN.
 This unique identifier is essential for all tax activities in Kenya, including PAYE for salaries like KES 150,000.

 Next, employers handle monthly filings and deductions.
-For a gross salary of KES 150,000, they compute PAYE, NHIF, NSSF, and housing levy before remitting by the deadline.
+For a gross salary of KES 150,000, they compute PAYE, SHIF, NSSF, and housing levy before remitting by the deadline.

 Employees then file annual returns.
 Late filing incurs a 5% penalty plus 1% per month on unpaid tax, so timely compliance avoids extra costs.